LAMcGuinness/Milestone1-Bluebells/README.md

 ## Features
 * Navigation Bar
-  -  Users can navigate thoughout the website easily with the aid of the navigation bar.
+  -  Users can navigate throughout the website easily with the aid of the navigation bar.
+The navigation bar is fixed to the top of the screen and also collapses on smaller screens with links to all sections.

 * Call to Action/Landing page
   -  There is a call to action button on the page to make it easier for the user to contact the school with questions or enrolling there child.